Sir-Chester-King/Python-Application-Using-Kubernetes-Volumes-HostPath/README.md

 ![Alt text](Readme_Screen/mount_view_2.png)

 ### View Data From WorkNode's FileSystem
-You can see the data that are store inside the Work Node's filesystem using via terminal the following command:
+You can see the data that are store inside the Work Node's filesystem using via terminal the following command:<br>
 <mark>THIS WORKS ONLY IN MINIKUBE CLUSTER</mark>
 ```
 minikube ssh